splunk/public-o11y-docs/gdi/opentelemetry/tags.rst

 Learn more in the OpenTelemetry GitHub repo at :new-page:`Cloud semantic conventions <https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/cloud.md>`.

 .. caution:: Some cloud providers, such as GCP, define semantic conventions specific to their offering.
+Check Google official documentation for more information.

 Kubernetes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^